-The variables studied that were described included the LBW incidence rate, and Fe supplementation included blood added tablets which included a history of giving blood added tablets, the number of blood added tablets obtained, the number of blood added tablets obtained, the reason the mother did not consume all the added blood tablets obtained, the relationship between the number of tablets added blood obtained, the number of tablets added blood taken with the incidence of LBW in Mekarbakti Village, Sumedang, West Java in 2020.
+The variables studied that were described included the LBW incidence rate, and Fe supplementation included blood added tablets which included a history of giving blood added tablets, the number of blood added tablets obtained, the number of blood added tablets obtained, the number of blood tablets obtained, the relationship between the number of tablets added blood obtained, the number of tablets added blood taken with the incidence of LBW in Mekarbakti Village, Sumedang, West Java in 2020.
 Univariate analysis is an analysis conducted to analyze each variable of research aimed at explaining and describing the characteristics of each variable.
 In this study, univariate analysis is a description of the characteristics of respondents and the variables studied and displayed in the form of frequency distribution tables and percentages (%).